vishajain/Sohohouse_mobile_native_framework/README.md

 Go to -  /usr/local/lib/node_modules/appium/node_modules/appium-WebDriverAgent and  run the command => xcodebuild -project WebDriverAgent.xcodeproj -scheme WebDriverAgentRunner -destination 'id=A9F18306-6B22-442B-99F4-F217A5EE8D38' test => this will open the iphone 8.
 I have mentioned the iphone 8 simulator’s udid

 To install app on android simulator.
-Follow the below steps:
+Follow the below steps -

 Paste the .apk file to platform-tools in the android-sdk Linux folder.
   •	Open Terminal and navigate to platform-tools folder in android-sdk.